mosaic-design-system/docs/src/components/table.md

       ### Icons

-      An icon needs to have underlying code that describes what action the icon takes. the labels should be specific - for example, 'bin' icon for delete should be labelled 'delete'. not 'bin'.
+      An icon needs to have underlying code that describes what action the icon takes. the labels should be specific - for example, a 'bin' icon for delete should be labelled 'delete' not 'bin'..

       ### Key Binding